epitron/imdbthing/README.txt

   pry(#<Movies>)> movies.histo { title =~ /Love/ }

-If you want to add more movie studios, edit the COMPANIES table at the top of imdbthing.rb, then just re-run the script.
-It'll automatically scrape the added companies.
+If you want to add more movie studios, edit the COMPANIES table at the top of imdbthing.rb, delete movies.dump, then re-run the script.
+It'll automatically re-scrape all the companies (the previously scraped ones will be cached).